IMJLA/Adsi/docs/online/Adsi/docs/en-US/Invoke-ComObject.md

-Get the first member of the local Administrators group on the current computer Then use Invoke-ComObject to invoke the GetProperty method and return the value of the AdsPath property This technique is essential when working with ADSI objects that expose properties or methods only through COM interfaces, providing a consistent way to access these properties in PowerShell.
+Get the first member of the local Administrators group on the current computer Then use Invoke-ComObject to invoke the GetProperty method and return the value of the AdsPath property

 ## PARAMETERS